Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab1/readme.md

 - PowerShell 5.1 or above is required.
 PowerShell 5.1 comes preinstalled with Windows 10 and Windows 11.
 For more information refer to https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell
 - Azure CLI 2.40 or or above is required.
 Setup script will automatically install the latest version or you can manually install Azure CLI from https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli
 - Excel 2019 or above is required
+- [GitHub Desktop](https://desktop.github.com/) if you don't have it installed already.

 ## Introduction
 Oracle Migration Assistant Tool (OMAT) helps to understand resource usage on Oracle installations (on premise or in any cloud) and recommend the most suitable virtual machine that can run the same on Azure.